vueuse/vue-demi/README.md

 import { ref, reactive, defineComponent } from 'vue-demi'
 ```

-Then publish your plugin and all is done!
+Publish your plugin and all is done!

 ## Examples